the-dev-collection/Fusion-AI/fusion-model-serving/my-blog.md

 │ (1 GPU) │  │ (1 GPU) │
 └─────────┘  └─────────┘
 ```
+In simple terms, requests pass through authentication and scheduling layers before being intelligently routed to either prefill or decode pods.

 **The key difference introduced by llm-d** is the EPP Scheduler layer.
 Traditional vLLM deployments rely on round-robin or simple load balancing.
 The EPP Scheduler in llm-d routes based on semantic awareness of the inference pipeline: it understands which phase a request is in (prefill vs decode), which pods have warm KV caches for similar prompts, and the current queue depth per pod.
-The result is measurably better GPU utilization and lower time-to-first-token (TTFT) for workloads with prompt overlap.
+This results in better GPU utilization and lower time-to-first-token (TTFT), especially for workloads with repeated or overlapping prompts.

 ---